gvwilson/thirdbit/_posts/2008/2008-01-04-code-sprint.md

 14:15: Ian has showed up, Pardis has her VMs, Martin has a new Ubuntu, Blake has a password, Ian has showed up, and tickets are being closed.
 Opened, too, thanks to Adam and his new crew, but we will not speak of that yet...

-16:30: winding down --- the major tickets for OLM have been closed, a double handful for DrProject are gone as well (but Yi Qing, Luke, and Adam have found more), and we have a reservation for Chinese food at 6:00.
+16:30: winding down—the major tickets for OLM have been closed, a double handful for DrProject are gone as well (but Yi Qing, Luke, and Adam have found more), and we have a reservation for Chinese food at 6:00.
 It's been fun; looking forward to tomorrow.

 Quote of the day: wireless is the new peanuts.

-Pictures thanks to <a href="http://hyfen.net/">Andrew Louis</a> and David Wolever --- thanks, guys.
+Pictures thanks to <a href="http://hyfen.net/">Andrew Louis</a> and David Wolever—thanks, guys.

 <img src="{{'/files/2008/01/2176590415_40b40c7840.jpg' | relative_url}}" alt="2176590415_40b40c7840.jpg" id="image1298" />